dreadlearner/tex/readme.md

 - i'm able to keep a consistent set of macros and environments across all my projects

-- i'm able to easily move _all_ of my quality of life stuff from one class to another using a simple `git clone`.
+- i'm able to easily move _all_ of my quality of life stuff from one class to another using a simple sh script.

 ## notes